kschulst/baptize/README.md

 ### Generator functions

-Placeholders can reference "generator" functions.
+Placeholders can reference "generator functions".
 These are prefixed with `f:`, such as `f:randomDigits(12)`.
 When running baptz, these placeholders will be subsituted with the result of such a generator function.
 The following generator functions are available: